skirmer/radlibs/radlibs-cli/README.md

 ## Installation

 This is just available on github right now, but I'll get it up on pypi as soon as I can.
+Clone this repo, then make your way to the radlibs-cli folder.

 ```
-pip install -e git+https://github.com/skirmer/radlibs.git#egg=version_subpkg&subdirectory=radlibs-cli
+pip install .
 ```

 For deeper details on the package functionality, check out [the python version](https://github.com/skirmer/radlibs).
 This is a wrapper of the python version, so their functionalities will match.